Dr. Robb Murphie

 - Memberships and Associations: The American Veterinary Dental Society, The International Veterinary Academy of Pain Management, American Veterinary Medical Association, Virginia Veterinary Medical Association, Greater Peninsula Veterinary Medical Association

 ...about me.
 I grew up in Newport News, but currently reside in James City County.
-My wife and I moved to this community about 10 years ago.
-I had recently graduated from the VA-MD Regional College of Veterinary Medicine, and my wife was beginning her studies in occupational therapy at VCU in Richmond.
-I was working with my dad at Boulevard Veterinary Hospital in Newport News, and James City County was a good half-way point for commuting.
+My wife Kirsten and I moved here after I had graduated from veterinary school.
 It didn't take long for us to realize what a great community this is, and how much this region has to offer.

 Taking care of pets has always been a part of my life…even before I could walk.
 Back in the seventies, my dad was essentially the local James Harriot.
 When he got off of work, he would take us on farm calls to treat the sick animals.
 I am fortunate because I have to look no further than to him in regards to how to practice quality veterinary medicine.
 He has been and continues to be an inspiration with how he practices veterinary medicine.
 The core of our family has always been my mom, Mary Ann, who has been there from the beginning, and keeps everyone smiling even when things don't go as planned.
 She has been, and will continue to be an integral part of our success.